John Cradock, 1st Baron Howden: Life

 In 1801 he was on the staff in the Mediterranean under Sir Ralph Abercromby, seeing action several times and serving as second-in-command of a division in the field.
 After the surrender of Cairo and Alexandria, at which he was present, he was despatched with a force to occupy Corsica and Naples, but was recalled en route after the Peace of Amiens was signed.

-He was then appointed Commander-in-Chief of the Madras Army; after the departure of Lord Lake, he commanded the whole of the forces in the Iberian Peninsula for almost a year.
+He was then appointed Commander-in-Chief of the Madras Army; after the departure of Lord Lake he commanded the whole of the forces in the Iberian Peninsula for almost a year.
 In 1808 he was appointed to command the forces in Portugal, handing over command to Arthur Wellesley on 22 April 1809.
-From there moved to the command of the 43rd (Monmouthshire) Light Infantry in January 1809, briefly serving as the Governor of Gibraltar later that year.
+From there he moved to the command of the 43rd (Monmouthshire) Light Infantry in January 1809, briefly serving as the Governor of Gibraltar later that year.

 In 1811 he was appointed Governor of the Cape Colony and commander of the forces on that station, resigning in 1814 and being succeeded by Lord Charles Somerset.
 He was promoted full general in 1814, elevated to the Peerage of Ireland as Baron Howden in 1819, and to the Peerage of the United Kingdom under the same title in 1831.

-The town of Cradock, Eastern Cape, South Africa, is named after him.
+The town of Cradock, South Africa, is named after him.

-On 17 November 1798 Cradock married Lady Theodosia Sarah Frances Meade (b. c.
+On 17 November 1798, Cradock married Lady Theodosia Sarah Frances Meade (b. c.
 1773; d.
-13 Dec 1853), Lady Theodosia was the daughter of John Meade, 1st Earl of Clanwilliam, Cradock named the town of Clanwilliam, Western Cape after his father-in-law.
+13 Dec 1853), Lady Theodosia was the daughter of John Meade, 1st Earl of Clanwilliam.
+Cradock named the town of Clanwilliam, South Africa, after his father-in-law.